A characterization of chains in dimension three: Chains

-Since the resulting pair of ODEs for chains of a CR manifold, locally given as $q=F(x,y,p),$ cannot be written here for general $F$ due to its length, we consider two simple cases.
-To describe the flat 3D CR structure on the 3-sphere $\SSS^3\subset\CC^2$ we use the fact that it is equivalent to the hyperquadric $\QQ^3\subset\CC^2$; see the discussion following Theorem \ref{thm:CR-equiv-problem}.
+Since the resulting pair of ODEs for chains of a general CR manifold, locally given as $q=F(x,y,p),$ cannot be written here for an arbitrary $F$ due to its length, we consider two simple cases.
+To describe the flat CR structure on the 3-sphere $\SSS^3\subset\CC^2$ we use the fact that it is equivalent to the hyperquadric $\QQ^3\subset\CC^2$; see the discussion following Theorem \ref{thm:CR-equiv-problem}.
 Thus, putting $F(x,y,p)=\tfrac{1}{4}(x^2+y^2),$ the resulting pair of ODEs for its chains is found to be

 where $x$ is taken as the independent variable.
 This pair of ODEs is torsion-free and has 8-dimensional algebra of infinitesimal symmetries isomorphic to $\mathfrak{su}(2,1)$.
-Furthermore, it can be solved explicitly.
 Using the first ODE, $p'$ can be solved algebraically.
 Substituting in the second ODE, one obtains the 3rd order ODE

 which, together with \eqref{eq:submax-3rd-order-ODE-1}, are the only two submaximal 3rd order ODEs under point transformations \cite[Section 4.2]{Godlinski}.
 Its algebra of infinitesimal symmetries is $\mathfrak{o}(3,1)$ and has vanishing \emph{W\"unschmann invariant} and \emph{Cartan invariant}, and, thus, induces a non-flat Einstein-Weyl structure on its solution space.
 Since its Weyl 1-form is closed, it is locally determined by a Lorentzian metric up to homothety.
 In fact, it is the homothety class of the Lorentzian metric of positive sectional curvature on $\mathrm{SO}(3,1)\slash\mathrm{SO}(2,1)\cong\SSS^{2,1}.$